jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W2.md

 **AI Disclosure**:
 AI tools (Microsoft CoPilot and ChatGPT) is be used for **editing and clarity only**.
 All ideas, instructional decisions, and assignment constraints are authored by the me, the instructor (Jessica A. Rodriguez).
 AI is not used to generate original course content.

-- **Camera A — Frontal View / Eye Level (Tripod)**
-  - Primary interview shot at eye level.
-This camera provides the main visual anchor for the sequence.
-  - Lens: **Default kit lens.

-- **Camera B — Side View (Tripod)**
-  - Secondary angle positioned at approximately 30–45° from the subject to emphasize depth, light, and chiaroscuro.
-  - Lens: **50mm** or **85mm**

-- **Camera C — Detail Camera (Handheld)**
-  - Used for close-up details such as hands, gestures, or partial features.
-This camera allows for subtle movement and visual variation.
-  - Lens: **50mm**